Bonnyca/StarWars/README.md

 Runs the app.
 Navigate your browser to [http://localhost:3000](http://localhost:3000) to access the application.

 ## About:
-You can use it as a tiny wiki to refresh your memories regarding things like spaceships lengths of planets' climates.
+You can use the app as a tiny wiki to refresh your memories regarding things like spaceships lengths of planets' climates.

-## Screenshots:
+## UI:
 ### Main Page
 <p>You can navigate to any Star Wars Films from here. </p>
 <img src="media/Screen Shot 2022-04-24 at 1.14.04 PM.png" width="830" height="auto" >